oliverj96/katy-trail-app/README.md

 **Explore Page**
 - Shows all locations on the Katy Trail that have been added to the app; each location appears on a separate card with the location's name, a short description, and two side-by-side texts that say "Learn" and "Bookmark"
-- Scrolling is possible by swiping a finger up and down on phone's screen
+- Ability to scroll up and down by swiping a finger up and down on phone's screen
 - Tapping "Learn" on a location card navigates to a page with that location's name on the top blue title bar, one or more images of the location, and a historical description of the location
 - Tapping "Bookmark" moves the location data (location name, image/s, and description) to the user's bookmarks and changes "Bookmark" to "Remove"
 - Tapping "Remove" removes the location data from the user's bookmarks and changes "Remove" to "Bookmark"